 As we have seen in the previous article, apiculture had become a sophisticated industry by the time Homer was composing epithets and gruesome deaths.
-It would also be foolish to suppose beekeeping was absent from mainland Greece by the time Shamash was boasting of his beekeeping prowess in 7th century Mesopotamia.
 The Mediterranean and its trade routes facilitated an easy exchange of ideas and technologies.
-One civilisation, the Minoan (which was highly influential in mainland Greece up until its collapse around 1500 BCE) may well have passed on technologies or offered alternatives to those already used by those on the Peloponnese.
+One civilisation, the Minoan may well have passed on technologies or offered alternatives to those already used by those on the Peloponnese.

-Crete, home to the Minoans, identified the bee with the Olympian deities from very early on, while the infant Zeus lay in his cave on the island and evading the hunger pangs of his father he was fed honey by bees.
+Crete, home to the Minoans, identified the bee with the Olympian deities from very early on.
+While the infant Zeus lay in his cave on the island and evaded the hunger pangs of his father he was fed honey by bees.
 From this episode a number of apiarian myths buzz about the place.
 The first was that the three deities who fed the infant were the Thrai, who sound very similar to the deities who give Apollo his gift of prophecy in his Homeric Hymn.

-Other myths point to a chap called Melliseus (bee-man) or his daughter Melissa (bee) and both seem associated with the invention of fermented honey as a drink (which predates viniculture).
+Other myths point to an individual called Melliseus (bee-man) or his daughter Melissa (bee) and both seem associated with the invention of fermented honey as a drink.
 Then there was the Minoan Goddess figure, herself identified with the bee and whose priestesses were called ‘Melissa’.
 We’ll see this name cropping up elsewhere later.

-Where etymology and entomology become blurred we can turn our attention to something more real, we can swap the foggy myths for something concrete, almost literally so.
-The palace complex of Knossos is a marvel and within this sits a room known as ‘The Snake Room’ (a place even Indian Jones would have avoided).
+Where etymology and entomology become blurred we can turn our attention to something more tangible.
+The palace complex of Knossos is a marvel and within this sits a room known as ‘The Snake Room’ (a place even Indiana Jones would have avoided).
 The room obtained its serpentine name because the early archaeologists were quick to view the objects in it as being linked to the worship of a snake goddess, yet this may not be the case.

-One argument put forward by Haralampos & Anastasios Harissis posits that many of the items relate to apiculture, objects such as wax collectors and smokers have been wrongly interpreted as being linked to snakes.
-If true this would give a strong foundation, literally so, to the importance of the bee and apian myth here.
+One argument put forward by Haralampos & Anastasios Harissis posits that many of the items relate to apiculture.
+The objects such as wax collectors and smokers have been wrongly interpreted as being linked to snakes.

 Ephesian Artemis from Ephesus

-Soon the cult of Artemis had taken root but it wasn’t without references to the one which had preceded it.
+The cult of Artemis took hold but it wasn’t without references to the one which had preceded it.
 The famous statue of Artemis at Ephesus isn’t of some young virgin on tiptoe with a bow held in delicate fashion.
 It’s a rather more complex facade, a bizarre mix of outlines and shapes.
-Without doubt the eye is drawn to the collection of spheres hanging round the chest of the goddess, were these breasts?
-It was assumed they were but scholars have tossed around various theories which include bull testicles as an option.
-Being a mother deity and one of fertility it’s easy to see why these might constitute the more favoured ideas.
+Without doubt the eye is drawn to the collection of spheres hanging round the chest of the goddess.
+Were these breasts?
+If so did this reference the earlier worship of Kybele?

 There is another possibility which considers the nests of bumblebees as an inspiration for these globes.
 Larvae develop in small spherical structures which cluster together (see below).

-Stefanos Skarmintzos takes the idea further and a tempting sequence of events can be built.
+Stefanos Skarmintzos argued a sequence of events which gives a different explanation.
 Once a wooden figure of the earlier deity stood in this area.
 A colony of bumblebees attached itself to the statue or figure (it didn’t even need to be a crafted idol; in Samos Hera was represented in an archaic ceremony by a plank of wood).
 The locals may have seen this as a mark of the divine.
 This wouldn’t be out of the ordinary, the citizens of Amathus on Cyprus took a decapitated head which had been used as an impromptu hive by bees as a sign they needed to make a sacrifice to its owner.
 This was potentially awkward as it was the Amathusians who had carried out the decapitation in the first place (Herod.5.114).

-Certainly bees informed the religious life at the temple.
-Young girls who served there were known as, unsurprisingly, Melissa and a senior official was known as the ‘King Bee’.
+Young girls who served there were known as Melissa and a senior official was known as the ‘King Bee’.
 There’s certainly a whiff of something apiarian at Ephesus and it’s not simply from the smoker’s pot.